apache/drill/_docs/install/installing-drill-in-embedded-mode/040-installing-drill-on-windows.md

 2. To verify that you (or the user that will run Drill) owns the directories and files, go to the `"%userprofile%\drill"` directory, right-click on it, and select Properties from the list.
 ![](https://i.imgur.com/lLLYOMX.png)
 3. Verify that you are the owner for all the directories within drill, including the /udf, /registry, /tmp, and /staging directories.
-If you are not the owner, Edit the permissions.
+If you are not the owner, edit the permissions.

 ## Download and Install Drill